Hyrum East median real estate price is $458,206, which is less expensive than 69.6% of Utah neighborhoods and 39.0% of all U.S. neighborhoods.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

 Also, a majority of the adults in the Hyrum East neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
 If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Utah by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 97.5% of the neighborhoods in Utah.
-In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for first-time home buyers and urban sophisticates.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for families with school-aged children, first-time home buyers and urban sophisticates.

 The Hyrum East neighborhood has a higher proportion of its residents employed as executives, managers and professionals than 97.7% of the neighborhoods in America.
 In fact, 75.0% of the employed people here make a living as an executive, a manager, or other professional.
 With such a high concentration, this truly shapes the character of this neighborhood, and to a large degree defines what this neighborhood is about.